amoe/acceleratedcpp/exercise-notes.md

 The main thing to note is that we iterate over words.
 We can use a const iterator.  words[i].size() becomes it->size().
+In hcat, we have two iterators that we move in parallel.